Hollywood, Florida 33021

-Ms. Fischer is an active member of both the Collaborative Family Law Institute (CFLI) in Miami and the International Association of Collaborative Professionals (IACP) and Chairs the North POD for the Collaborative Family Law Institute of Miami.
-She was recently chosen to participate in the Florida Academy of Collaborative Professionals Leadership Institute.
+Ms. Fischer is an active member of both the Collaborative Family Law Institute (CFLI) in Miami and the International Association of Collaborative Professionals (IACP) and is Co-President of the Collaborative Family Law Institute of Miami.
+Ms. Fischer is presently President-Elect of the Florida Academy of Collaborative Professionals.
+She was a member of the inaugural Florida Academy of Collaborative Professionals Leadership Institute.
 Ms. Fischer is a member of the National Academy of Elder Law Attorneys.
 She.
-Fischer is AV rated by Martindale-Hubbell and chosen for inclusion for the past six years by Florida Super Lawyers, an honor bestowed upon less than 5% of all attorneys in the State of Florida.
+Fischer is AV-rated by Martindale-Hubbell and chosen for inclusion for the past six years by Florida Super Lawyers, an honor bestowed upon less than 5% of all attorneys in the State of Florida.

 Ms. Fischer has received numerous community service and leadership awards including the 2016 Kesher Annual Scholarship Dinner Honoree; a 2015 FIU-Jewish Museum of South Florida Purim Ball Honoree; 2003 State of Israel Bonds Women’s Division Honoree for Community Service; Jewish Community 2001 and 2002 President’s Award from the Jewish Federation of Broward County; 2001 American Committee for the Weizmann Institute Woman of Vision Honoree; 2000 June M. Gordon Community Service and Leadership Award from the Jewish Federation of Broward County; 1999 Esther Lowenthal Community Service Award from Jewish Family Services; 1994 Jerry Zvi Wolf Young Leadership Award from the Jewish Federation of Broward County; and served as a Panel Member for the 2000 Sun-Sentinel Women In History Workshop, Women in the 21st Century: How The Past Shapes Our Future.